Bilateral Knee Replacement in Dallas & Frisco

 Arthritis is a condition in which the joints become inflamed.
 The disease has the potential to affect one or several joints, resulting in discomfort and stiffness in the afflicted region.
 These symptoms typically suggest that the cartilage in the joints has worn away in one or both knees.
 Knee replacement surgery is a procedure that replaces damaged joints while also alleviating symptoms.
 For those with problems in both knees, we sometimes recommend bilateral knee replacement.
 Speak with a knee specialist at our clinic today for a comprehensive diagnosis.

-At SPORT Orthopedics and Physical Therapy, we offer only the best in Dallas physical therapy and orthopedic treatment.
+At SPORT Orthopedics + Physical Therapy, we offer only the best in Dallas physical therapy and orthopedic treatment.
 No matter how you sustained your injury, we can help.
 Even if you have a condition that resulted from years of wear and tear, we’re here for you.
 We offer both traditional and robotic knee replacement surgery.
 To schedule an appointment with our orthopaedic specialists of Dallas, please call 469-200-2832 or fill out our online intake form today.

 What Is a Bilateral Knee Replacement?

 A surgeon replaces the injured portions of the knee joint with an artificial knee, or prosthesis, during knee replacement surgery.
 They use metal, plastic, and ceramic to create a prosthesis.
 It can help the injured knee regain virtually all of its function while also alleviating arthritic discomfort and knee instability.

 If your knee discomfort is interfering with your everyday activities and adversely impacting your standard of living, your doctor will likely prescribe knee replacement surgery.
 This sort of surgery is often performed on persons over the age of 60, as young people’s prosthetic knees tend to wear out more quickly.